Evidence submitted in response to this Consultation

-The Children, Young People and Education Committee is undertaking an inquiry into the general principles of the Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill (‘the Bill’).
+The Children, Young People and Education Committee has completed its scrutiny of the general principles of the Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill (‘the Bill’).

 The purpose of the Bill is to abolish the common law defence of reasonable punishment so it is no longer available in Wales to parents or those acting in loco parentis as a defence to assault or battery against a child.